 Long Haul Flight Tips to Help You Stay Less Miserable

-Surviving a long flight in economy is an art form.
+Surviving a lengthy flight in economy is an art form.
 Adding the right items to your travel checklist is only the first step.
 While these long haul flight essentials will play a big role in your comfort, let’s talk about a few more tips that will help reduce the overall misery of being sardined in a flying can for 6+ hours.

 Keep Your Blood Flowing